simplespace-cat/GitHub-desktop/docs/technical/packaging.md

 ## `webpack`

-GitHub Desktop use webpack to transpile and bundle its application resources.
+GitCub use webpack to transpile and bundle its application resources.
 The configuration files that webpack uses are found under `app/`:

  - `app/webpack.common.ts` - base config and settings